Penns Woods Bancorp (PWOD) vs. Its Peers Critical Review

 Profitability

-This table compares Penns Woods Bancorp and its competitors’ net margins, return on equity and return on assets.
+This table compares Penns Woods Bancorp and its peers’ net margins, return on equity and return on assets.

 |Net Margins